joba-1/Corona_Model/README.md

 4. "Sample simulation" - the first cell of this code block runs the baseline scenario for Gangelt (by default using small Gangelt); furthermore 'time_steps' and 'general_infectivity' can be adjusted by the user.
 The subsequent cells provide example result plots (health (sub)states over time, heat maps for interaction and infection patterns; overrepresentation and underrepresentation of schedule types or location types, respectively, for infection transmissions)

 ### [Demo_Vaccination.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo_Vaccination.ipynb)
 In order to demonstrate the simulations, which were performed to evaluate the different vaccination-strategies in our manuscript, we generated a jupyter notebook.
-We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.
+We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.\
+Please note: Running the entire notebook using the reduced Gangelt takes about 2 hours, using the complete Gangelt takes about 12 hours.

 This notebook contains the following code blocks:
 1. importing required libraries and initializing a dictionary for the real world communities that can be used: "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)